Gogo1951/Open-Sesame/README.md

 Automatically opens containers under the following conditions:

 - You are not in combat.
+- The container is not locked.
+- The container did not drop off a raid boss.
+- The container is tradable, but does not contain a BoP item.
+- The container is tradable, but does not contain a unique item.
 - You do not have a Merchant Window Open.
 - You do not have your Bank Window Open.
 - You do not have your Guild Bank Window Open.
 - You do not have your Mailbox Window Open.
-- The container is not locked.
-- The contianer did not drop off a raid boss.
-- The contianer is tradable, but does not contain a BoP item.
-- The contianer is tradable, but does not contain a unique item.

 ### Download from CurseForge